-The capital measure comprises tier 1 capital in accordance with article 429 of the CRR.
-The leverage ratio requirement supplements the capital adequacy requirement calculated on the risk-weighted balance sheet and is intended to act as a safeguard against setting the calculation basis too low when calculating capital adequacy.
+The leverage ratio requirement applicable to credit institutions, and thereby to EBK, corresponds to three per cent (the CRR/CRD IV regulations).
+This supplements the capital adequacy requirement calculated on the risk-weighted balance sheet and is intended to act as a safeguard against setting the calculation basis too low when calculating capital adequacy.